yohanswanepoel/elastic_kube_setup/README.md

 https://operatorhub.io/operator/elastic-cloud-eck#:~:text=Elastic%20Cloud%20on%20Kubernetes%20(ECK,Elastic%20Maps%20Server%20on%20Kubernetes.

-* Follow this read me or run
+* Follow this read me or run the pythong commands
+* use the config.py command to setup the environment variables
 * Resources are setup in the *elk* namespace, to make it easy to clean things up.
 ```
 # install the stack and expose kibana port